 In this program, we also study the traditional Yang‑Style Long Form (the 85‑movement routine), allowing students to experience the full breadth and richness of the style.
 To further support advanced learning, we regularly discuss Tai Chi classics and foundational theories, integrating traditional wisdom with hands‑on practice.

-Private lessons are an excellent option for students who thrive in a one‑on‑one setting and want to make the most efficient use of their time in the studio.
+Private lessons are an excellent option for students who thrive in a one‑on‑one setting and want to make the most efficient use of their time in the studio or online.
 Instruction is fully personalized—content, pace, and focus areas are tailored to support each student’s individual goals.
+Students play an active role in shaping their learning path.

 These classes offer the same personalized attention as one‑on‑one private lessons, but with the added enjoyment of learning alongside a partner or family member.
 This 1:2 format provides an ideal balance between individualized instruction and the motivating energy of shared practice, making the learning experience both effective and fun.